AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/books/dungeon-masters-guide-2024/06-chapter-6-cosmology.md

 #### Domains of Dread

-In a far-flung corner of the Shadowfell drifts a hidden expanse of roiling mist and vague semireality.
+In a far-flung corner of the Shadowfell drifts a hidden expanse of roiling mist and vague semi-reality.
 At this eerie edge of the multiverse, mysterious entities known as the Dark Powers collect the most wicked beings from across ages and worlds within inescapable, mist-shrouded demiplanes.
 In these shadowy prisons, the villainous beings become Darklords, able to exercise great power but confined to realms that twist their desires, capturing them in cycles of dread and despair.

 Mists surround each of the Domains of Dread, making it difficult to leave one domain and even harder to find a path to another.
 The Mists rise and fall at the whim of the Dark Powers, and they can even slip across the planes to drag people unwittingly into the dread domains.
 Those who live in these domains ascribe all sorts of sinister stories to the Mists—any supernatural happening, inexplicable disappearance, or malicious force can be blamed on the Mists.